Lady Rachel Cooper OBE PhD (Chair)

 After reading Jurisprudence at Somerville College, Oxford between 1967 and 1970, she joined Freshfields Bruckhaus Deringer LLP, solicitors to the Bank of England, as their only (at that time) female solicitor.
 She has been a partner in Berg Legal and Hempsons, and consultant to Hill Dickinson and Freeth Cartwright.

-In her role as governor, she is a member of the Academic Committee and Chair of the Personnel Committee.
-Stephanie is also Vice-Chair of Governors.
+In her role as governor, she is a member of the Academic Development Committee and is Chair of the Personnel Committee.

 Merlyn Lowther BSc MSc MA

-Merlyn has been a member of the governing body since 2015 and is now Honorary Treasurer, Vice Chair of Governors and Chair of the Finance Committee.
+Merlyn has been a member of the governing body since 2015 and is now Honorary Treasurer and Chair of the Finance Committee.
 She has a Mathematics degree from Manchester University, an MBA from the London Business School and an MA from the Central School of Speech and Drama.

 Her executive career was spent with the Bank of England, where she was appointed the first female Chief Cashier in 1999.
 In 2004 she gave up her executive career to pursue a broader range of interests, holding many non-executive directorships with large companies.